-From Enoch’s family tree came a man called Noah, at a time when the average human life still extended for hundreds of years, and humanity spread across the regions of Asia, Turkey, and Egypt.
+From Enoch’s family came a man called Noah, at a time when the average human life still extended for hundreds of years, and humanity spread across the regions of Asia, Turkey, and Egypt.

-The crisis reached its zenith when a band of fallen angels lusted after the women of humanity.
+The crisis reached its zenith when a band of fallen Watchers lusted after the women of humanity.
 Two hundred spirit creatures descended, took on human flesh, and defiled the daughters of men, bringing forth a race of giants, titans of renown called the Nephilim.

 “I’m cutting them off,” God swore, sorely distressed by humanity’s evil.
 “People will live no more than a hundred and twenty years.”